rocknwa/Transparency/README.md

 - **Foundry & Cast:** For an excellent development environment for Solidity.
 - **Community and Reviewers:** For their feedback and contributions to improve this project.

----

-This README provides detailed instructions and guidelines to help developers, auditors, and stakeholders understand, deploy, and contribute to the Election Voting smart contract system.
-It meets industry standards by covering installation steps, usage, testing, and security best practices.